ARTICLE I - NAME

 A Summer Program, from June through September, may be conducted by the Club for the purpose of maintaining interest and recruitment of new Members.
 The scope of the Summer Program, number of summer season Members, and dues for the summer season Membership shall be determined by the Executive Board.

-ARTICLE IX - MEMBERSHIP CLOSED TO MARRIED COUPLES
+ARTICLE IX - MARRIED MEMBERSHIP LIMITATION

 ARTICLE X - WORK WEEKEND REQUIREMENT